GoogleCloudPlatform/cloud-foundation-fabric/examples/cloud-operations/network-dashboard/README.md

 The Cloud Function runs every 5 minutes by default so you should start getting some data points after a few minutes.
 You can change this frequency by modifying the "schedule_cron" variable in variables.tf.
-Note that we are using Google defined metrics that are populated only once a day so you might need to wait up to one day for some metrics.

 Once done testing, you can clean up resources by running `terraform destroy`.